 IAS Officers are also entitled to a monthly pension after retirement based on their rank and length of service.

-We have provided here details of the career path of an IAS Officer.
+We have provided here the details of the career progression of IAS.
 Selected candidates first go through training before joining as IAS officers.
 The duration of the training period is two years.
-The senior most role in the service of IAS officers is Cabinet Secretary.
-IAS officers must have an experience of 37 or more years in the service for the Cabinet Secretary role.
+The senior role in the service of IAS officers is Cabinet Secretary.
+IAS officers must have an experience of 37 years or more in the service for the Cabinet Secretary role.

 Phase one trainee